|Born||in Roehampton, London, England, UK|

 Mini Bio (1)

-Emily Blunt is a British actress best known for her roles in The Devil Wears Prada (2006), The Young Victoria (2009), Edge of Tomorrow (2014), and The Girl on the Train (2016), among many others.
+Emily Olivia Leah Blunt is a British actress known for her roles in The Devil Wears Prada (2006), The Young Victoria (2009), Edge of Tomorrow (2014), and The Girl on the Train (2016), among many others.

-She was born on February 23, 1983, in Roehampton, South West London, England, the second of four children in the family of a teacher/former actress mother and a barrister father, Oliver Simon Peter Blunt, a barrister.
+Blunt was born on February 23, 1983, in Roehampton, South West London, England, the second of four children in the family of Joanna Mackie, a former actress and teacher, and Oliver Simon Peter Blunt, a barrister.
 Her grandfather was Major General Peter Blunt, and her uncle is MP Crispin Blunt.
 Emily received a rigorous education at Ibstock Place School, a co-ed private school at Roehampton.
 However, young Emily Blunt had a stammer, since she was a kid of 8.
 Her mother took her to relaxation classes, which did not do anything.
 She reached a turning point at 12, when a teacher cleverly asked her to play a character with a different voice and said, "I really believe in you".
 Blunt ended up using a northern accent, and it did the trick, her stammer disappeared.